 When to see the Dentist

-You can visit our office as soon as your baby cuts their first tooth.
+You can visit our office as soon as your baby cuts its first tooth.
 At Treehouse Dental Care, we like to see our young patients prior to their first birthday.
 Although this might seem early, we want children to develop a comfortable rapport with our team as soon as possible.
 When children are familiar with their dentist, they will be more comfortable as they get older and the exams become more thorough.
 This will help them form healthy relationships with their dentist and develop strong oral hygiene habits.

 Although teething can prove to be a trying time for both baby and parents, just remember it is only temporary.
 The good news is that all the fussiness and discomfort won’t be remembered by your child.